Dermatology Associates of Central NJ

 If you’ve recently been diagnosed with skin cancer, you know the importance of treating the area quickly and professionally.
 At Dermatology Associates of Central NJ, located in Union, Old Bridge, and Freehold, New Jersey, you receive treatment quickly and efficiently using Mohs surgery.
 Call today for available appointment times or book online at your convenience.

 Mohs surgery treats many types of the most common skin cancers including basal cell carcinoma, squamous cell carcinoma, and some melanomas.
 Mohs surgery erases the cancerous skin while preserving as much healthy skin as possible.
 Mohs surgery works best in areas such as:

 The highly skilled team at Dermatology Associates of Central NJ advises you about where you need the surgery and what you can expect during treatment.

-Mohs surgery removes the cancerous cells without removing too many healthy cells.
-Your doctor at Dermatology Associates of Central NJ removes thin layers of cancerous skin one at a time and examines each layer for cancerous cells until no more cancerous cells are present.
-Mohs surgery uses a general anesthetic and is an outpatient procedure, meaning you don’t have to worry about a hospital stay.
+Mohs surgery erases the cancerous cells without removing too many healthy cells.
+Your doctor at Dermatology Associates of Central NJ erases thin layers of cancerous skin one at a time and examines each layer for cancerous cells until no more cancerous cells are present.
+Mohs surgery uses a general anesthetic and is an outpatient procedure, meaning you don't have to worry about a hospital stay.